About This Site

 I'm a senior lecturer at Plymouth Marjon University (formerly University of St Mark & St John) and I teach on a range of degrees in addition to being the Programme Leader for the postgraduate MPH Public Health course.

-I teach a range of subjects but my main areas of expertise are around Health Promotion and the use of exercise for the secondary management of a range of chronic health conditions.
+I teach a range of subjects but my main areas of subject expertise are around Health Promotion and the use of exercise for the secondary management of a range of chronic health conditions.

 I teach in areas such as health behaviour change, public health, clinical exercise, and strength and conditioning.
 I'm the Programme Leader of the MPH Public Health Programme at Marjon and a Senior Fellow of Advance HE.
 In addition to teaching and researching, I'm fortunate enough to be able to maintain my professional practice and I work alongside colleagues delivering exercise programmes for people with cancer, chronic back pain, diabetes and a range of other conditions.